inseri-swiss/inseri-core-wp/docs/blocks/dropdown.md

 The dropdown block can be used to make the content on your page dynamic by allowing to switch between different items.

-The output corresponds to the selected item (the value itself or a corresponding JSON object that can be defined).
+## Output

+The selected item (or the corresponding "value" key) as JSON.

 ## Input